How Other Craft Fair Vendors can Increase Your Sales

 BEFORE YOU TAKE ANY ACTION

 You must first check with the craft fair organizer to ensure they allow two vendors per booth and are down with your idea.
-You absolutely cannot show up to an event you’ve already been accepted to with an extra vendor and handmade products you did not submit with your application.
+You should never show up to an event you’ve already been accepted to with an extra vendor and handmade products you did not submit with your application.

 Also be sure you’re following all laws that apply to your business: